Get your Real Madrid tickets now! You can go to a team’s soccer match once every two weeks if you happen to be traveling to Madrid.

 - A match takes place on a Saturday, Sunday or Monday generally.
 It’s rare but matches can sometimes take place on weekdays if the calendar is tight due to other official competitions (Copa del Rey, Eurocup, Word Cup, or other events).

-- With all these variables in mind, you shouldn’t expect to buy your Real Madrid tickets months or even weeks in advance.
-Unfortunately, because of the calendar’s uncertainty you will only be able to purchase your tickets a few days in advance.
+- With all these variables in mind, you can buy your Real Madrid tickets months or even weeks in advance.
+Unfortunately, because of the calendar’s uncertainty you’ll only be able to know the exact date and time a few days in advance.

 - Nevertheless, Real Madrid CF and Atlético de Madrid never play at home the same week.
 In other words, there is a football match every single week in the city.
 Hence if you don’t mind to attend a match of either club, you always have a chance to get tickets.